 In addition, Rabbi W. Gunther Plaut, who was born in Germany and immigrated to Canada after many years in the U.S., provided strong direction for the Reform Movement by building a base of congregations and educational institutions in Ontario; writing thought-provoking articles for the Canadian Jewish News that gave Reform Judaism a respected voice in Canada; and editing The Torah: A Modern Commentary , which remains the standard Torah commentary for virtually all of our North American congregations.

-Also, Toronto composer Ben Steinberg has enriched the world's repertoire of Jewish music; his " Shalom Rav " is now a Reform standard.
+Also, Toronto composer Ben Steinberg has enriched the world's repertoire of Jewish music; his setting of " Shalom Rav " is now a Reform standard.